 I am SO excited for this post.
-Finally, after 5+ years I finally have a home office that will function fully for me and job.
+Finally, after 5+ years I finally have a home office that will function fully for me and my job.
 Over the past few weeks Sam and I transformed my small home office into a space I could DIY, film, and work in, which is such a dream, and I can’t wit to share it with you.
 If you are here looking for inspiration for a compact space in your home that you want to transform into an office you came to the perfect place.

 This post may contain affiliate links